d3/d3-selection/README.md

 <div>42</div>
 ```

-The enter selection’s placeholders are conceptually pointers to the parent node (in this example, the document body), and the enter selection is typically only used transiently to append elements.
+Conceptually, the enter selection’s placeholders are pointers to the parent element (in this example, the document body).
+The enter selection is typically only used transiently to append elements.

 The enter selection **merges into the update selection** on [append](#selection_append).
 Rather than applying the same operators to the enter and update selections separately, apply them once to the update selection *after* entering nodes.
 For example: